gdayori/infragistics-wpf-workshop/docs/01-Use-Infragistics-Grid-control/01-01-Get-started-with-XamDataGrid.md

 If you have installed Infragistics WPF controls, all controls should be ready in the Toolbox in your Visual Studio.
 You can use them just like you develop with Common WPF Controls.

+Please open the project in "before" folder you downloaded, which is in infragistics-wpf-workshop/src/before.

 ## Check MainWindowViewModel.cs

 Open MainWindowViewModel.cs and check what's in the class.